- 6.7–9.1 in

 Resident or short-distance migrant.
 Red-winged Blackbirds in northern North America winter in the southern United States, as far as about 800 miles from their breeding ranges.
 Southern and some western populations don’t migrate at all.

 Red-winged Blackbirds may come to your yard for mixed grains and seeds, particularly during migration.
 Spread grain or seed on the ground as well, since this is where Red-winged Blackbirds prefer to feed.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird